 It is notable that the Canon RP has a headphone jack, which is not present on the T7i This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the Canon RP and the T7i are recent models that are part of the current product line-up.
-The T7i replaced the earlier Canon T6i, while the Canon RP does not have a direct predecessor.
+The Canon RP is a recent model that features in the current product line-up of Canon.
+In contrast, the T7i has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon RP better than the Canon T7i or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS RP: